Festival om natur & videnskab

 Bloom brings science and ideas out of the laboratories and auditoriums and helps us reflect on the world, the universe, and ourselves.

-Under the swaying treetops of the historical park Søndermarken, Bloom presents some of today’s most recognized scientists, researchers, philosophers, and artists.
-Explore talks, walks, music and art while casting a curious gaze at the mysteries and wonders of nature.
+Beneath the swaying treetops of the historic park Søndermarken, Bloom presents some of today’s most acclaimed scientists, researchers, philosophers, and artists.
+Explore talks, walks, music, and art while casting a curious gaze on the mysteries and wonders of nature.

 Bloom takes place in Søndermarken in Copenhagen on 29–31 May 2026 and is free for everyone to attend.